MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/ax-2012-features-not-implemented-but-not-deprecated.md

 <tr>
 <td>Vendor collaboration (Vendor Portal)</td>
 <td>Dynamics AX 2012 provided vendor portal capabilities via Enterprise Portal.
 Financial and Operations also provides these capabilities.
 In version 7.1 (also known as Dynamics 365 for Operations 1611), a vendor could view and respond to purchase orders.
-<p>In version 7.3, the vendor can view and respond to RFQ's.
+<p>In version 7.3, the vendor can view and respond to RFQs.
 Vendors can also view and edit selected information from the vendor record such as addresses, contact information, and contact persons, and they can upload documents in relation to their certifications.</p>
 </td>
 <td>Implemented in version 7.3</td>
 </tr>